-outside of the RV to indicate where the drains are located.
+- 4. Open the "low point drains" by turning, then pulling the handles up.
+They are installed at the lowest point of the water lines.
+A label is placed on the outside of the RV to indicate where the drains are located.
 The drains will need to be operated from inside the RV.
-Once the label is found on the exterior sidewall, the drains will be found at a corat the lowest point of the water lines.
-A label is placed on the
+Once the label is found on the exterior sidewall, the drains will be found at a corresponding location in the interior. - 5.

-- responding location in the interior.5.
 Drain the sink by removing the drain cap. - 6.
 Turn ON the water pump and allow it to run as needed. - 7.
-If the RV water heater has bypass valves: Set them to the BY-PASS configuration (refer to the Water Heater Bypass section).

-- 8. Operate the toilet flush lever until water stops flowing. - 9.
+If the RV water heater has bypass valves: Set them to the BYPASS configuration (refer to the Water Heater Bypass section). - 8.
+Operate the toilet flush lever until water stops flowing. - 9.
 Relieve the water pressure using the P&T valve BEFORE removing the water heater drain plug.
 If there is any water pressure present, the water will spray out of the opening when the drain plug is removed.

-Open the "low point drains" by turning, then pulling the handles up.
-They are installed